 How do I report an offence?

-Offences can be reported on our website;
+Offences can be reported using the online reporting system.

 Will my mobile phone or other recording device be taken from me?

 No, the device you use to record the offence will not be taken from you.

 What do I need to do with the original recording?